Xiaoya-Deng/PPI-sites-prediction/Readme.md

 2. The training and testing is pretty simple.
 Just follow the following steps:

-1) Put feature files of each complex in a fold.
+a.
+Put feature files of each complex in a fold.

-2) Run leave_one_complex.py, then you can get AUC of each complex by using leave one complex validation.
+b.
+Run leave_one_complex.py, then you can get AUC of each complex by using leave one complex validation.